Artemness/Top_Beers/README.md

 # Top_Beers
-Top 250 Beers from Beer Advocate Visualizations
+Getting Information about the Top 250 Beers from Beer Advocate
+And creating visualizations about the Top 250 Beers.